FRRouting/frr/doc/user/bfd.rst

    a new neighbor is found a BFD peer is created to monitor the link status for fast convergence.

-.. clicmd:: no ipv6 ospf6 bfd

-   Removes any notification registration for this interface peers.

 .. _bfd-pim-peer-config: